sizeofvoid/libopeninput/doc/user/lua-plugins.rst

 ................................................................................

 Evdev frames represent a single frame of evdev events for a device.
-A frame is a group of events that occured at the same time.
+A frame is a group of events that occurred at the same time.
 The frame usually only contains state that has changed compared to the previous frame.

 In our API a frame is exposed as a nested table with the following structure: